jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 {% include updated_notice.html
 message="
-This post was updated to include mentioning that Apple actually uses Jazzy and GitHub pages for some of its Swift packages, like SwiftNIO.
+This post was updated to include mentioning SourceDocs, and that Apple actually uses Jazzy and GitHub pages for some of its Swift packages, like SwiftNIO.

 Additional updates: